AneoGroup/tronderenergi-ai-hackathon-2021/README.md

 > that is usually attached to a centralized grid but is able to function independently.

 Microgrids are important for creating sustainable and cost-efficient energy systems based on renewable sources.
 AI and optimization methods can be used to improve operational efficiency of microgrids.
+Good control algorithms ensures reliability and cost efficiency.

 To develop and test your system you will use a microgrid simulator included in this repository.